espinhogr/espinhogr.github.io/_posts/2015-11-17-scalaz-streams.md

 This code is quite easy to understand, it basically lifts a `Future[A]` to a `FutureOps[A]` and allows you to call the method `asScalaz` on it to convert it to a `Task[A]`.
 If you don't know why it extends AnyVal you should read [this](http://www.scala-lang.org/api/current/index.html#scala.AnyVal), it's all about runtime performance.

 When the chores are done we are ready to implement our stream.
 The function is recursive for convenience.
-I'm really sorry for the indentation but scala has really long types and I didn't want to omit them to provide a better explanation.
+I'm really sorry for the indentation but scala has really long types and I didn't want to omit them so I can provide a better explanation.
 {% highlight scala %}
 import slick.jdbc.JdbcBackend
 import slick.lifted.Query